Our Mission, History, and Values

 Needing more indoor space, AACORN moved to leased property in 2014.
 The program expanded to four days per week and grew to serve 15-20 adults and is open to adults with any developmental disability.
 Also, classes from the KRESA young adult program began participating.
 Culinary activities, sewing, and making goat milk soap and other goat milk products were added to the curriculum.
 Participants began to connect to the community, by making regular deliveries of fresh eggs and hand-tied fleece blankets to Kalamazoo’s YWCA.
 Over the years, AACORN has added additional full and part time staff, college interns and volunteers.

 In the summer of 2018, AACORN purchased a 40 acre farm from Tillers International and moved to the new property around Christmas, 2018.
-We continue to use indoor space at Tillers during colder weather while our activities building is under construction.
+We have been enjoying our new Activities building which allows flexibility in program during the less than ideal weather months.